A cure for Hepatitis C

 Book An Appointment NOW

 From March 2017, new medicines known as direct-acting antivirals (DAAs) became available in Thailand.
 The new medicines have proven to be > 90% effective in curing hep C. Treatment will usually be for a period of 12 weeks, but may be for up to 24 weeks for some people.
-As newer medicines become available, it is likely the need to check genotype and use the older medicines will decrease, making treatment for all people with hep C much simpler.
+As newer medicines become available, the need to check genotype and use older medicines will likely decrease, making treatment for all people with hep C much simpler.

 • daclatasvir 30, 60, and 90 mg (Daklinza)